19hours/sg-statutes/Acts/Inland Revenue Authority of Singapore Act.md

 3.—(1) The accounts of the Authority shall be audited by the Auditor-General or such other auditor as may be appointed annually by the Minister in consultation with the Auditor-General.

-(2) A person shall not be qualified for appointment as an auditor under sub-paragraph (1) unless he is an approved company auditor under the Companies Act (Cap.
+(2) A person shall not be qualified for appointment as an auditor under sub-paragraph (1) unless he is a public accountant within the meaning of the Companies Act (Cap.
 50).

 4\.
 The remuneration of the auditor shall be paid out of the funds of the Authority.